 Are there records from the Holocaust?

 JewishGen has a very significant database that includes Holocaust records, which is available here.
 There are also many additional Holocaust databases that are important to search.
 These include: Yad Vashem's database, the US Holocaust Museum's database, and the database of the International Tracing Service.

 We are currently working on the following, among others:

-Iasi marriage records (contact Town Leader Dana Lugassy)
+Iasi birth, marriage and death records (contact Town Leader Dana Lugassy)